 - Load your van or wait for the removals to arrive and load all your goods.

-- Double-check all windows and doors are shut and locked and that nothing is left behind.
+- Double-check that all windows and doors are shut and locked and that nothing is left behind.

-- While your goods are being transported, stop by your estate agent or landlord to drop off your old keys and final readings.
+- While transporting your goods, stop by your estate agent or landlord to drop off your old keys and final readings.

 - Collect your new keys from your new estate agent or landlord.